Games & Quizzes

 /ˌyo͞onəˈvərsəl/

-Existing in all places at all times for all people. thing having universal effect or application.
+Existing in all places at all times for all people.
+Things which apply equally to everyone.

 /ˈref(ə)rəns/

-A letter of recommendation, e.g. for a job.
-To cite a piece of research in speech or writing.
+A letter of recommendation, e.g. for a job. provide book or article with citations of sources of information.

 /ˈnēT͟Hər/